lilianweng/lil-log/_posts/2017-09-28-anatomize-deep-learning-with-information-theory.md

 {: style="width: 480px;" class="center"}
 *Fig. 4.
 The normalized mean and standard deviation of each layer's weights as a function of training epochs.
 Different layers are color-coded.
 (Image source: [Shwartz-Ziv and Tishby, 2017](https://arxiv.org/pdf/1703.00810.pdf))*

-Among early epochs, the mean values are three magnitude larger than the standard deviations.
-After a sufficient number of epochs, the error saturates and the standard deviation becomes much more noisy afterwards.
+Among early epochs, the mean values are three magnitudes larger than the standard deviations.
+After a sufficient number of epochs, the error saturates and the standard deviation becomes much noisier afterward.
 The further a layer is away from the output, the noisier it gets, because the noises can get amplified and accumulated through the back-prop process (not the width of the layer).